 Hilbert transforms, are another special type of filter.
 Both the half-band filter and the symmetric filter optimizations apply to Hilbert transforms, even though Hilbert transforms are neither half-band nor symmetric filters.

-Once we finish or CORDIC test bench, we’ll start building a generic filtering test bench, prove these generic filtering structures, and then come back and continue looking at some of the optimizations outlined above.
+Once we finish or CORDIC test bench, we’ll start building a generic filtering test bench to prove these generic filtering structures work, and then come back and continue looking at some of the optimizations outlined above.

 And a stranger will they not follow, but will flee from him: for they know not the voice of strangers.
 (John 10:5)